edgelesssys/marblerun.sh/content/docs/reference/cli.md

   To install Marblerun run [marblerun install --simulation]
   ```

-  * If you cluster does support SGX the output is similar to the following
+  * If your cluster does support SGX the output is similar to the following

   ```bash
   Cluster supports SGX on 2 nodes